Jaded-Encoding-Thaumaturgy/JET-guide/docs/filtering/situational/fieldbased.md

-MediaInfo and similar tools can only detect if content is _stored_ in a field-based format, not whether it's truly interlaced or telecined.
+MediaInfo and similar tools can only detect if content is _stored_ in a field-based format, not whether it's truly interlaced or telecined
+(or even progressive
+improperly tagged as interlaced).
 You _must_ manually inspect the video to determine this.